Skip to content

 Those ancient sages focused on three basic tenants in their treatment.
 The first was the energetic balance of the body, which is effected with acupuncture.
 At the Asian Institute, acupuncture is the focus of our approach.
 We use a variety of techniques including Traditional Chinese Medicine (TCM), Classic Chinese Acupuncture, Five Elements, Japanese, Meridian and Trigger Point.
 We draw from these techniques that which is most relevant for each patient.

 Their second approach was the chemical balance of the body which they addressed with medicinal herbs and food.
 At the Asian Institute we utilize Standard Process whole food nutritional supplements as our main approach and Mediherb herbal supplements to complement the Standard Process.
+We will also provide a functional medicine comprehensive blood work analysis when indicated.

 The ancient sages were also masters of Tai Chi and various other martial arts.
 Western medicine discusses the value of exercise, but Eastern medicine defined what exercise should be centuries ago.
 Asian Institute of Martial Arts, contained within the Asian Institute is dedicated to the study and preservation of these ancient disciplines.